This is part 1 of 3 posts:

 Governments acquire, upgrade and replace financial management software to support Public Financial Management (PFM) objectives, including reform and modernization programs.
-Financial Management Information Systems (FMIS) such as the FreeBalance Accountability Suite™, are considered core systems of record for public sector fiscal management.
+Integrated Financial Management Information Systems (IFMIS) such as the FreeBalance Accountability Suite™, are considered core systems of record for public sector fiscal management.

-Effective computerization, automation and integration of a FMIS, financial sub-systems and good PFM practices support the effective allocation of budgets and revenue mobilization to support government objectives.
+Effective computerization, automation and integration of an IFMIS, financial sub-systems and good PFM practices support the effective allocation of budgets and revenue mobilization to support government objectives.

 Governments have financial management choices ranging from custom-developed to Commercial-Off-the-Shelf (COTS) applications to support public sector budget cycles.
 Software applications cover the entire government budget cycle and the PFM component map.